Textile Design Graduate Programs

 What Online Degree Options Do I Have?

-You can find textile design graduate programs at the master's level available for online study.
+You can find blended textile design graduate programs at the master's level that combine online and on-site study.
 You'll need access to a computer with a high-speed Internet connection.
 These programs utilize a platform, such as Blackboard, that allows you to watch lectures, participate in discussion groups and connect with faculty online.
 Ph.D. programs in textile design are generally not offered online.

 What Can I Do With a Graduate Degree?